uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 - Two members of your team should deliver the presentation, each speaking to relatively equal portions.
 - An seven minute time limit will be strictly enforced, with additional time for questions.
-- Your presenters should be different from your presenters in Assignment 2, such that everybody has presented at least once this quarter.
-  If there is some reason this cannot work for your team, be sure you have communicated with us.

 A suggested organization of this presentation is: